-Susan is a PhD researcher, based at the University of Manchester, supervised by Prof. Andy Miles and Prof. Jackie Stacey.
-She is looking at the politics of well-being and cultural participation and contributing to UEP’s histories and data work.
+Dr Susan Oman was a PhD researcher, based at the University of Manchester, supervised by Prof. Andy Miles and Prof. Jackie Stacey.
+She completed her PhD in 2017.
+Susan work focused on looking at the politics of well-being and cultural participation and contributing to UEP’s histories and data work.

 My thesis, All being well: cultures of participation and the cult of measurement considers everyday and elite narratives of well-being and the role of politics and participation in these.
 I have taken the Office for National Statistics’ (ONS) Measuring National Well-being: What Matters to You national debate as my primary focus, publishing a chapter on the debate, and my reanalysis of ONS data with Palgrave Macmillan in 2015.
 In Spring 2014, I also undertook a programme of focus groups in settings as varied as prisons and public houses, from Brighton to Powys, and Aberdeen to Derry.
 In listening to how people describe what matters, and what well-being means to them, I am reconsidering what constitutes well-being in a way which is more inclusive and representative of everyday perspectives, practices and experiences.
 I suggest that there are key differences between these narratives of well-being, and the narratives which drive the agenda to measure well-being in national and international political fora, and that this has implications for policy-making.